-These Healthy Pumpkin Cookies are flourless, free of refined sugars, and don’t use any oils or butter.
-These cookies are also very simple to make — whip them up in one bowl in less than 30 minutes.
+Healthy Pumpkin Cookies are flourless, free of refined sugar, and made without oils or butter.
+Mix everything in one bowl and they’re ready in under 30 minutes.

 Healthy Pumpkin Cookies fresh out of the oven.